bAndie91/unote/README.md

 # Features

-- Notes
+- Notes/Tasks
-  - each file is a note,
+  - each file is a note
-  - files loaded from a base directory recursively (default `~/Notes`)
+  - files loaded from a base directory recursively (default `~/Notes`, dot-folders ignored)
+  - Title is the first line
+  - Created Date is file's atime (assuming a filesystem with the popular `noatime` mount option)
+  - Updated Date is file's mtime
 - Auto Save
   - don't worry about saving often or where to save
-  - it's an old legacy behaviur to make user save his work, at the time when saving was an expensive operation and it was not affordable to save, say, after each typed word. but today it's feasible. µNote saves the note you're editing per 5 sec. so if it crashes only 5 sec effort gets lost.
+  - Software used to make user save his work; it was at a time when saving was an expensive operation and it was not affordable to save, say, after each typed word.
+  But today it's feasible.
+Not only in programms with web frontend. µNote saves the note you're editing in every 5 sec. so if it crashes, only so little effort gets lost.
-  - save window layout, panel sizes, input fields' content, table columns' order, sort order, cursor position
+  - preserves window layout, panel sizes, input fields' content, table columns' order, sort order, cursor position
 - Tags
-  - any word starting with hashmark in the note's text, eg. `#grocery` can be used as keyword or tag
+  - any word starting with hashmark in the note's text, eg. `#grocery` is a tag
   - Tag Completion
     - when you're typing a tag in the search box or in the task text, a list of options pops up
     - walk on the list by <kbd>Tab</kbd> and <kbd>Shift-Tab</kbd>, choose one by <kbd>Ctrl-Enter</kbd>
 - Note/Task Editor
-  - it does not want to be a rich text editor, more like a physical sticky note
+  - it does not want to be a rich text editor (more like a physical sticky note, but only text input a.t.m.)
   - Text formatting
     - head line is always big font
     - `*bold*` → **bold**